Global Business Snapshot

 Nashville Global Business Snapshot (2017)

-- Foreign-owned companies employ nearly 50,000 people in the region
+- Foreign-owned companies employ more than 51,000 people in the region

 - FDI supports nearly $5.9 billion of labor income in the Nashville area annually